 Only reports that have a meaningful impact on Ashby residents

 ASHBY ST MARY PARISH COUNCIL'S HOMEWATCH SERVICE

 - How to join, unsubscribe and change your messaging preference.

 1. Any Ashby resident who would like to receive

-messages) that include the Ashby and its surrounding parishes,
+the messaging service that includes Ashby and its surrounding

-please click on the APPLY email link below.
+parishes, please click on the APPLY email link

 In the main body of the email state your name and Ashby

 Ensure you state that you wish to receive the local security